Faith In Action: Begin or Deepen a Church Partnership

 - Newsprint, markers, and tape

 - Information about your partner church (if your congregation has a partner) or about the Unitarian Universalist Partner Church Council (UUPCC).
-On the UUPCC website; the article "Paths to Partnership Overview" is a good place to begin
+The About Partnerships tab on the UUPCC website is a good place to begin

 Preparation for Activity